AHORAFLX/help-flexygo/docs/Connectors/Office365.en.md

 In the example below we will retrieve a list of calendar events from the signed-in user.

-1. Firstly, get and store the required token process Get Office Token
+1. Firstly, get and store the required token process <flx-navbutton class="link" type="execprocess" processname="GetOfficeToken" defaults="{'service':'calendar'}" showprogress="false">Get Office Token</flx-navbutton>
-2. Then get your events with Get Office Calendar
+2. Then get your events with <flx-navbutton class="link" type="execprocess" processname="GetOfficeCalendar" showprogress="false">Get Office Calendar</flx-navbutton>

 **Response:**